pratiksha-naikk/Twitter-Data-Analysis-To-Identify-Urban-Issues/README.md

 ### Complaint or Not ?

-### Categorizing the complaints using Machine Learning Algorithms
+### Categorizing the Complaints using Machine Learning Algorithms

 ### Visualization